Alden Estates of Shorewood

 - Unauthorized Physical and/or Chemical Restraint Use

 If your family member has suffered personal injury at the hands of an assisted living facility, or if you’re not sure you have a case, Levin & Perconti can help.
 Our attorneys have the expertise you need to get answers and seek justice for abused or neglected residents of Illinois nursing homes like Alden Estates of Shorewood and others.
 We’ve prosecuted and won hundreds of elder abuse cases for families like yours and are available 24/7 to answer your questions.
-Just click or call Levin & Perconti at 888-424-5757 today for a free consultation.
+Contact us online or call Levin & Perconti at 888-424-5757 today for a free consultation.

 Disclaimer: The above health inspection findings are taken from public records kept and published by Medicare and the state of Illinois and are not complete.
 Levin & Perconti cannot confirm that this page’s content includes the latest information available.
 Any corrections or additions made to these public records after publication of this page will not be found here.
 For the most up-to-date information, visit www.il.gov or medicare.gov.
 This page is a legal advertisement and informational resource for visitors and is not endorsed by the named facility or any government agency.
 Levin & Perconti does not have any affiliation with the named facility.